openepicdev/maintaine.rs/source/saikrishna321.md

 > [github.com/saikrishna321](https://github.com/saikrishna321)
 > [maintaine.rs/saikrishna321](https://maintaine.rs/saikrishna321)

 Hi\!
-I’m Sai Krishna (Director of Engineering, LambdaTest), an open-source contributor and maintainer with over a decade of experience.
+I’m Sai Krishna (Director of Engineering, LambdaTest), an Open Sourcecontributor and maintainer with over a decade of experience.
 My journey began as an OSS user, overcoming the difficulties associated with mobile test automation.
-Witnessing firsthand how open-source tools empower the community sparked a deep interest in giving back.
+Witnessing firsthand how Open Sourcetools empower the community sparked a deep interest in giving back.
 That’s where my journey truly started.
 Since then, I’ve contributed to and maintained key projects like Appium, co-created tools like AppiumTestDistribution (ATD), and actively mentored the next generation of testers.
 For me, Open Source isn’t just about code.
 It’s about creating impact through community collaboration.

 ## **1\.
 How did you get involved with Open Source?**

-Like many others, I started as an open-source user.
+Like many others, I started as an Open Sourceuser.
 As I relied on tools like Appium in my day-to-day testing efforts, I realized how these community-built tools made life easier for so many.
 That realization inspired me to contribute back.
 I began small, triaging issues and writing documentation, and gradually moved toward contributing code.
 Over time, I got involved in projects like Appium, Selenium, and ATD, eventually taking on maintainer roles to help shape the direction of the tools I once just used.

 ## **2\.
 What’s Open Source to you?**